-Туре e of auditor's report issued: Unmodified

-nal control over financial reporting: Material weakness(es) identified?
+Type of auditor's report issued: Unmodified Internal control over financial reporting:1) Material weakness(es) identified?
+No 2) Significant deficiencies identified that are not considered to be material weaknesses?
+No Noncompliance material to basic financial Statements noted?
+No State Awards Internal Control over major programs: 1) Material weakness(es) identified?
+No 2) Significant deficiencies identified that are not considered to be material weaknesses?
+No Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with NJ OMB Circular 15-08 as applicable?
 No

-2) Significant deficiencies identified that are not considered to be material weaknesses?
-No

-compliance material to basic financial ements noted?
-No

-Fed eral Awards

-Inter nal Control over major programs:

-1) Material weakness(es) identified?
-No

-2) idered No

-Туре Unmodified

-Any a with No

-Iden tification of major programs:

-Cluster

-National Infrastructure Investmen ts

-Dolla r threshold used to distinguish between Type A Pr ograms: \$750,000

-Auditee qualified as low-risk auditee?